radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 In order to execute Terraform recipes, Applications RP installs latest Terraform.
 It also mounts an empty directory `/terraform` into Applications RP pod.
 It uses this directory for executing terraform recipes using the installed executable.
 The output resources generated from terraform module are converted to Radius output resources and stored in our datastore.

-In order to deploy bicp recipes, Applications RP sends a request to UCP, which in turn forwards it to Deployment Engine.
+In order to deploy bicep recipes, Applications RP sends a request to UCP, which in turn forwards it to Deployment Engine.

-Applications RP also allows users to create their own recipes and use them to provision their infrastructure.

-The RP can create kubernetes resources and manage them on behalf of the user.
-It can, for example, create a container based on the image provided by the user, which can in turn execute arbitrary code, and create other resources in the cluster as well as in AWS and Azure.
-The RP also can create managed identities for azure which will decide who can deploy and run user code.

-Applications RP has user's AWS / Azure credentials so that it can deploy and manage the cloud resources.
-The credentials are available as a kubernetes secret.
-While the credentials are registered and stored as secrets using an API, they are not available for retrieval or update through API calls.

 The RP uses a queue to process requests asyncronously.
 Information about resources that are deployed / being deployed is stored in a datastore.

 Below is a high level overview of various key subcomponents in Applications RP
 ![Applications RP](2024-10-applications-rp-threat-model/apprp.png)

 ### Implementation Details